sbcshop/PiSquare/Basic And Demo Codes/README.md

 * **16x2 LCD Display (lcd_display_16x2_demo.py)**

   * As with the inbuilt OLED screen, you need to install a couple of libraries.
-Using the same method as before, install the "pico_i2c_lcd" and "lcd_api" libraries (NOTE: PyPi library names required).
+These are not currently available from PyPi, so you are going to use the alternative method of installing libraries.
+  * In Thonny, open both "pico_i2c_lcd.py" and "lcd_api.py", then use File->Save Copy...
+This will present a dialog box allowing you to choose between saving to your local computer or "Raspberry Pi Pico".
+Choose the Pico.
+  * Save the files into the "lib" folder with their current names.
   * Load and run "lcd_16x2_test.py"

   <img src = "https://github.com/sbcshop/PiSquare/blob/main/images/img26.jpg" />